natixco/tabby/README.md

 Simple, beautiful timetable application to track your school schedule.
 You can even add now tasks, change theme and change language.
 Made by me and KDani-99.
 We used this bootstrap to make it https://github.com/maximegris/angular-electron.

+To use it, just download the latest version from the releases and run it.
+(Available for Windows and Mac)

 ## Screenshots

 ![Screenshot 1](/src/screenshots/1.png)